 Grey areas in themselves do not need canned solutions; rather, they need innovative ones.
 Unfortunately, many HR leaders, when faced with these inevitable grey areas, run to the employee handbook or just require unchallenged compliance with company policy.
 Every single employee issue is unique and each requires an equally unique solution that secures the interests of the employee and the company. -Chris Chancey, Founder of Amplio Recruiting

 3. Ability to Lead When Necessary

-While it’s important for HR leaders to be emotionally present, they’re responsible for enforcing the policy as well.
+While it’s important for managers to be emotionally present, they’re responsible for enforcing the policy as well.
 Being able to toggle between leadership, management, and friendship is critical.